CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/02-CreatingADieRollerScene.md

 # Chapter 2: Creating a Die Roller Scene
 {: .no_toc }
 In this part, we will be creating a Scene in Unity that allows us to roll different sided dice.
-Before starting, be sure you've completed [Part 1:
+Before starting, be sure you've completed [Chapter 1:
-Modeling a Die](../01%20-%20Modeling%20a%20Die/README.md) and that all of your tests are passing.
+Modeling a Die] and that all of your tests are passing.

 <details open markdown="block">